top of page

 My first draft was only 60K words and I thought it wasn’t too bad.
 Until I gave it to beta readers and an editor.
 That was an education!
 Their feedback was a master class in itself.

 It always stings a bit to get criticism, but I’m not a second-grader any more.
-My self-esteem can take it.
+My self esteem can take it.
 At my age, I have the right amount of confidence to admit I don’t know everything, but not let other people’s negativity slow me down.
-I often wonder how younger writers can survive the ups and downs of writing without the battle-tested armor of older age.
+I often wonder how younger writers can survive the ups and downs of writing without the battle tested armor of older age.

 I’ve been writing fiction for only fifteen months and completed two novels.
 The process gets faster the more you work at it.
 I used to wonder how authors could put out 2 or 3 novels in a year.
 Now it makes sense.
 Writing is a skill that anyone can learn.
 As a skill, practice increases speed and quality.